ckesanapalli/curve2mesh/README.md

 - NumPy (optional but recommended)

 ## Contributing
 Contributions to `curve2mesh` are welcome!
-Please read our Contributing Guidelines for details on how to submit pull requests, bug reports, and feature requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.